babajuer/shopping-ionic/README.md

 # shopping-ionic

+# How to
-lanch the ionic server ,  then open the index.html file in the www folder to see the app.
+1. Start the ionic server
+2. open index.html in www folder